justvanrossum/fontgoggles/docs/index.md

 ## Compile warnings and errors

-If a warning is issued or an error occurs during the loading of a font, (... visual feedback todo ...), click on the font and have a look at the output panel below the font list.
+If, during the (re)loading of a font, a warning is issued or an error occurs, (... visual feedback todo ...), click on the font and have a look at the output panel below the font list. (todo: screenshot)

 ## Found a bug or have a question?